-When travelling locally in the Philippines, like going to Palawan from Manila, I almost always take Philippine airlines (PAL) flight except when they are fully booked on my preferred travel dates.
-They are not paying me with this commendation but like everyone will say, PAL have the best service, the seats are more spacious and they provide water and a tiny portion of snack, about one tablespoon.
-That’s better than Cebu Pacific and Zest air who do not give anything at all even if you paid the same price for the same destination.
+When travelling locally in the Philippines like going to Palawan from Manila, I almost always take Philippine airlines (PAL) flight except when they are fully booked on my preferred travel dates.
+They are not paying me with this commendation but like everyone else will say, PAL have the best service, the seats are more spacious and they provide water and a tiny portion of snack, about one tablespoon.
+That’s better than Cebu Pacific and Zest air who do not give anything at all even if you have paid the same price for the same destination.

 Anyway, I was booking for a domestic flight for my mum with Philippine Airlines (PAL) but stopped when I couldn’t find an option to add additional baggage.
 They only allow 10 kg check-in and 7kg of hand-carried bag.
 This means any additional baggage you carry will cost Php 150 per kilo.
 Disappointed over this fact, I went to check Cebu Pacific which allows additional baggage on booking but I am not a big fan of them and their price is much higher than PAL which I find ridiculous because compared to PAL they are trailing behind service and reputation-wise.
 So I asked Mr I-know-it-all Google how to add baggage with PAL and this is what I found out.